Sample account review

 What Queuewell would ask for in week one

-The smallest believable path, not a giant setup.
+The smallest workable setup, not a giant rollout.

 One reply path

-• Enough for Queuewell to know where the first fix lives.
+• Enough for Queuewell to know where the first recovery lane lives.

-• Enough to show where missed demand is appearing.
+• Enough to show where quotes are being delayed.

-• Enough for Queuewell to stay honest about what got worked.
+• Enough for Queuewell to stay honest about what was restarted.

 What Queuewell would not claim